Ciano1996/AuctionMechanism/README.md

 ```
 How it Works:

-- First of all it checks if there is the list of auctions in the DHT, creating it if it doesn't exists, than checks if the name the user is looking for is in the DHT
+- First of all it checks if there is the list of auctions in the DHT
-- If there is a positive result, takes the list, otherwise it create a new one
+- If there is a positive result, takes the list, otherwise it creates a new one
 - Then it looks for an auction with the name given as input and if found, takes the corresponding element
 - At that point there is the data checking, to understand if an auction is active or not and at least output its status